ginnk18/Force_of_Nature_Mission_Control/README.md

 # Force of Nature Mission Control
-By Team Section Closed
+By Team This Section Closed

-Ruby on Rails backend, this volunnter management/calandar app connects to Google calandar API to simultaneously create events on the internal datbase calandar and on google calandar.
+Ruby on Rails backend, this volunteer management/calandar app connects to Google calandar API to simultaneously create events on the internal datbase calandar and on google calandar.

-## Getting it in
+## Setting up
-Clone this project and bundle
+Clone this project and run bundle

 ## Database creation
 rails db:create